 We measure success by the digital life skills, computers, and internet access that graduates gain through participating in the TGH program, and the extent to which they feel empowered to apply those skills and tools to improve their lives in whatever way will benefit them most.
 Last year:

-graduates got a job, got a pay raise, entered a work training program, or started a business since participating in TGH
+of graduates got a new job, got a better job, had a pay raise, entered a work training program, entered a new education program, or started a business

 Take a Look